SoftwareAG/c8y-docs/content/cockpit/managing-assets-bundle/working-with-assets.md

 <a name="assigning-devices"></a>
 ### To assign devices to a group

 Before adding a device to the asset hierarchy, it must be connected to {{< product-c8y-iot >}}.
 Connecting devices to the platform is done in the Device management application.
-For details on connecting devices refer to [Device management](/users-guide/device-management).
+For details on connecting devices refer to [Device management application](/device-management-application/registering-devices/).

 To assign devices to a group, follow these steps: